SystemsApproach/tcpcc/design.rst

 congestion-control mechanism is to consider the two principal metrics of networking: throughput and delay.
 Clearly, we want as much throughput and as little delay as possible.
-Unfortunately, these goals are often somewhat at odds with each other.
-One sure way for a resource allocation algorithm to increase throughput is to allow as many packets into the network as possible, so as to drive the utilization of all the links up to 100%.
+Unfortunately, these goals can be at odds with each other.
+One way to increase throughput is to allow as many packets into the network as possible, so as to drive the utilization of all the links up to 100%.
 We would do this to avoid the possibility of a link becoming idle because an idle link necessarily hurts throughput.
-The problem with this strategy is that increasing the number of packets in the network also increases the length of the queues at each router.
-Longer queues, in turn, mean packets are delayed longer in the network.
+The problem with this strategy is that increasing the number of packets in the network also increases the length of the queues at each router. *Persistent queues*, in turn, mean packets are delayed longer in the network, or worse, dropped.
+Having to drop packets in the middle of the network not only impacts delay but also hurts throughput because link bandwidth has been wasted on a packet that was not successfully delivered to the destination.\ [#]_

+.. [#]
+	We sometimes use the term *goodput* instead of *throughput* to emphasize that we care about data that is successfully delivered through the network to the receiver, as opposed to just transmitted by the sender.

-The ratio of throughput to delay as a general and widely-accepted metric for evaluating the effectiveness of a resource allocation scheme.
-This ratio is sometimes referred to as the *power* of the
+The ratio of throughput to delay is a general metric for evaluating the effectiveness of a resource allocation scheme.
+This ratio is sometimes referred to as the *power* of the system:
-system:

 ::

    Power = Throughput / Delay

-The objective is to maximize this ratio, which is a function of how much load you place on the system.
-The load, in turn, is set by the resource allocation mechanism. :numref:`Figure %s <fig-power>` gives a representative power curve, where, ideally, the resource allocation mechanism would operate at the peak of this curve.
+Intuitively, the objective is to maximize this ratio, which is a function of how much load you place on the system.
+The load, in turn, is set by the resource allocation mechanism. :numref:`Figure %s
+<fig-power>` gives a representative power curve, where, ideally, the
+resource allocation mechanism would operate at the peak of this curve.
 To the left of the peak, the mechanism is being too conservative; that is, it is not allowing enough packets to be sent to keep the links busy.
-To the right of the peak, so many packets are being allowed into the network that increases in delay due to queuing are starting to dominate any small gains in throughput.
+To the right of the peak, so many packets are being allowed into the network that either (a) increases in delay due to queuing are starting to dominate any small gains in throughput, or (b) throughput actually starts to drop due to packets being dropped.

-Interestingly, this power curve looks very much like the system throughput curve in a timesharing computer system.
-System throughput improves as more jobs are admitted into the system, until it reaches a point when there are so many jobs running that the system begins to thrash (spends all of its time swapping memory pages) and the throughput begins to drop.

 .. _fig-power:
 .. figure:: figures/f06-03-9780123850591.png